God Believes in You!

 Instead, he made things right, indeed, even better than before, because he still believes in us, he still thinks the best of us, and he longs for us to trust him back.

 Is this not the greatest untold story of human history?

 Think about it.
-In the beginning God makes a planet – perfect in every way – and then he gives his beautiful, shiny planet to us to look after:
+In the beginning God made a world, perfect in every way, and then he gave us his beautiful, shiny planet.

 The highest heavens belong to the Lord, but the earth he has given to man.
-(Psalms 115:16)
+(Psalm 115:16)

-You might say it was a reckless gamble, but I say it was an audacious act of love and trust, like when a father hands his daughter the keys to his Shelby Mustang and says, “Go have some fun!”
+Was it a reckless gamble?
+Or was it an audacious act of love and trust, like when a father hands his daughter the keys to his Shelby Mustang.

 What is man that you are mindful of him? … You made him ruler over the works of your hands.
-(Psalms 8:4,6)
+(Psalm 8:4,6)

-I don’t want to relate to my son through power or the fear of punishment.
+I don’t want to relate to my son through power or punishment.
 I want to relate to him through love.
-And how do I do that?
-By giving him freedom to resist me, and then loving him no matter what.
+How do I do that?
+By giving him the freedom to resist me, and then loving him no matter he does.

 It’s the same with our heavenly Father.